uvarc/rc-learning/content/courses/fiji-image-processing/introduction/index.md

 **Removing Periodic Noise (Advanced)**

 Periodic noise as shown by the banding pattern observed in this image cannot be removed with the kernel-based standard filters described above.
-However applying ***Fast-Fourier Transform (FFT)*** analysis can reveal the periodicity of such noise represented by the high intensity spots in the the FFT image (top middle panel).
+However applying ***Fast-Fourier Transform (FFT)*** analysis can reveal the periodicity of such noise represented by the high intensity spots in the FFT image (top middle panel).
 By masking these hotspots (bottom middle panel) and applying the inverse FFT one can retrieve the original image without the periodic noise (right panel).

 {{< figure src="/courses/fiji-image-processing/introduction/intro-fiji-17.png" >}}